 Oktoberfest Drinks

 There is a full variety of on German beers on tap or by bottle.
-There is also wine and liquor.
+There is also wine, cocktails and liquor plus soda, bottled water and coffee.

 Some of the German beers include: